Account structure

 Organization membersLink copied!

-When a Dynamic Content user belongs to an organization they can access its child hubs and repositories using a single login account.
+When Dynamic Content users belong to an organization they can access its child hubs and repositories using a single login account.
 We refer to users who belong to an organization as members.

 HubsLink copied!